Skip to main content

 Two different days at the Liverpool Telescope

-• Seasons: Even when you observe quite close to the equator like on La Palma, the nights are longer in winter than summer, so that might seem like a better time to observe.
+• Seasons: Nights are longer in winter than summer, making it seem like a better time to observe.
 However, the winter weather is often worse, so it is still down to luck.
+And it's not just rain and ice that can make it unsafe for the telescope dome to open.
+There's air temperature, humidity, pressure, wind speed and direction, etc. to consider as well.

 • Across the Sky: As the Earth spins around each day, and orbits around the Sun each year, the part of the sky that can been seen changes.
 To help work out if something is visible at a particular time, we use coordinates.
-(You can learn more about coordinates in Plan an Observation and Sky Coordinates).
+These can help us to plan an observation.
+Some objects may only appear in the sky at a certain point in the year and for a limited length of time.

-• Sky Brightness: While some things in the night sky are quite bright like the Moon or some stars, many of the things we want to observe are quite faint.
-The fainter something is, the harder it is to observe, especially if the sky is not really dark.
-Fortunately on La Palma we do not need to worry about light pollution, but some other things, like twilight or the Moon, can make the sky a bit too bright to observe the faintest objects.
-(You can learn more about sky brightness in Plan an Observation.)
+• Sky Brightness: The fainter something is, the harder it is to observe, especially if the sky is not really dark.
+Things like the Moon and twilight can make the sky too bright to observe the faintest objects.

 • Seeing: "Seeing" is what astronomers call the "blurring" of astronomical pictures by the atmosphere.
 The amount of blurring changes and observations that need the sharpest possible images can only be done at certain times.
 The telescope measures the quality of the seeing all the time, so it will take observations that need to be good only when conditions are right.
 This means that requests which ask for the best conditions have more competition in the "ranking", whereas if the poorer quality is OK, then it is easier for the telescope to fit the observation in.

-• Priority: Ideally, all requests for observations would be taken, but there are so many things that nobody has any control over (from bad weather to unexpected but exciting things like exploding stars) that it is impossible to guarantee that.
-To help the telescope decide which are the most important to finish, all requests are given a "priority".
-For research astronomers, the priority is decided by a committee who think about what all the astronomers who are using the telescope want to do, and which are the most exciting or important.
-For observations sent through The Schools' Observatory, we use the priority to both boost observations that a lot of people want to get done, and give people who have not used the telescope much a bigger chance of getting their first observations done quickly.
+• Priority: To help the telescope decide which observations are the most important to finish, all requests are given a "priority".
+For research astronomers, the priority is decided by a committee who think about what science the astronomers want to do and which requests are the most exciting and important.
+For your observations, we use the priority to boost observations that a lot of people want to get done, and also give a bigger chance to those who haven't used the telescope much to get their first observations done quickly.
 However, this is only used together with all the other factors - lower priority observations might still be done first if all of the other conditions are better for them.

 What can I do if my observation was not completed?